bhattbhuwan13/bytewax-fraud-detection/draft.md

 3. Fraud identification using bytewax

 ### Data Creation
-For this tutorial, you can either create your own dataset usign the following code snippet.
+For this tutorial, you can either create your own dataset usign the following code snippet or download the final dataset from [here](./mydata.json).
 ```python
 import random
 from datetime import datetime